 How is this diagnosed if X-rays look normal?

-CT scans are best for detecting the bony fragment.
-MRI helps assess disc involvement and nerve compression.
-A thorough clinical evaluation is essential to guide imaging.
+CT scans detect the bony fragment.
+MRI assesses disc involvement and nerve compression.
+A thorough clinical evaluation guides imaging.

 Is this condition common in adults?

 It’s rare in adults because the apophyseal ring typically fuses by age 25.
-Most cases occur in adolescents and young athletes during growth phases.
+Most cases occur in adolescents and young athletes.